¿Es normal perder cabello todos los días y cuándo hay que preocuparse?

 When Should You See a Specialist About Hair Loss?

-If your hair loss persists for more than a few weeks, is sudden or severe, or is accompanied by symptoms like itching, redness, or pain, consult a dermatologist or trichologist.
+If hair loss persists for more than a few weeks, is sudden or severe, or is accompanied by scalp irritation, redness, or pain, it’s time to consult a dermatologist or trichologist.
 They may recommend:

 • Blood tests to check for deficiencies or hormonal imbalances